Audio/MIDI multitrack recording software

 Text boxes

-Touch keyboard for position indicator
+Touch keyboard for position counter

-Touch keyboard for position indicator
+Touch keyboard for position counter

 Effect/Instrument slots